RonKamonohashi/Droidtool/Readme.md

 - **Device Setup:**

--Enable Developer Options
+- Enable Developer Options on your Device
- * Go to Settings.
+ Go to Settings.
- * Tap About phone.
+ Tap About phone.
- * Tap Build number (usually under "Software information") seven times rapidly.
+ Tap Build number (usually under "Software information") seven times rapidly.
- * You will see the message "You are now a developer!"
+You will see the message "You are now a developer!"
- * Developer options is now available in the main Settings menu.
+Developer options is now available in the main Settings menu.

   - Android device with USB debugging enabled (Settings > Developer Options > USB DEBUGGING).
   - USB cable,IP Adress of the device (Wireless pairing supported for Android 11+).